spokestack/android-control-room/README.md

 The bottom part of the screen is for testing Spokestack's NLU and TTS services.
 If you'd like Spokestack to use the ASR transcript, toggle the `Update from transcript` switch; otherwise you can enter the text to be classified or spoken into the text field just above the `Speak` button.

+The NLU model included with the repository contains intents from a [Minecraft sample app](https://github.com/spokestack/minecraft-skill-android), originally ported from [an Alexa sample skill](https://github.com/alexa/skill-sample-nodejs-howto).
+To see the list of intents it's capable of recognizing, look in `src/main/assets/nlu.json`.
+The main intent is `RecipeIntent`, which responds to utterances similar to "How do I make a ____", where the blank contains an item in the Minecraft game but can theoretically be any noun.

 That's it!
 Happy testing!

 ---